PFWhite/QUAIL/README.md

 ```

 # Installation
+QUAIL is a python3 application.
+Make sure you are using the correct python and pip.

  1. Run ` $ python setup.py install `
+ This is not the recommended way of installing the application.
+Since this is a
+ python module, it is recommended that it be installed with `$ pip install ./QUAIL`
  2. Check the install ` $ quail`,
     you should get some output that looks something like this.